DSharpPlus/DSharpPlus/docs/articles/commands/command_handler.md

 ```

 ### Create Event Handler
-We'll then write a new handler for the `MessageCreated` event fired from `DiscordClient`.
+We'll then write a new handler for the @DSharpPlus.DiscordClient.MessageCreated event fired from
+@DSharpPlus.DiscordClient.
 ```cs
 discord.MessageCreated += CommandHandler;